tale-toul/Harbor/ansible/Readme.md

 * private_key_file=/home/tale/Descargas/tale_toul-keypair-ireland.pem.- This is the
   private key used to connect to the managed hosts.

-The contents of the main playbook are:
+The contents of this play are:

 ```
 ---